Aneesah Morrow: College career

+DePaul

 Freshman season

 Morrow began her collegiate career during the 2021–22 season.
 In her first career game on November 9, she recorded 31 points and nine rebounds against Texas Southern.
 She was subsequently named Big East Freshman of the Week.
 In the week of December 12 she earned her first United States Basketball Writers Association (USBWA) National Freshman of the Week honor following an 18-point, 17-rebound game in DePaul's 94–85 upset against then-No. 14 Kentucky.
 On January 30, she scored 22 points and recorded a Big East single-game record 27 rebounds, surpassing the previous record of 26 set by Peggy Walsh in 1986.
 In the regular-season finale on February 27 at Creighton, she scored a career-high 41 points and added 18 rebounds.
 The 41 points was a Big East rookie record, and one point shy of the program's all time single-game scoring record set by Beth Hasenmiller in 1991.
 She subsequently earned her record thirteenth Big East Freshman of the Week, and fifth National Freshman of Week honor, surpassing the previous record of four set by Caitlin Clark and Paige Bueckers.

 She averaged a double-double with 21.9 points and 13.8 rebounds a game, and led the nation in total rebounds (457), rebounds per game (13.8) and offensive rebounds per game (5.8) and ranked second in the nation in double-doubles (27).
 She also had a streak of 23 consecutive double-doubles, which ended during the quarterfinals of the 2022 Big East tournament in a 85–105 loss to Marquette.
 She became the fifth player in NCAA women's basketball history to record more than 20 consecutive double-doubles in a season.
 Following an outstanding season, she was named a unanimous selection to the All-Big East first team, and All-Freshman team, and was named Big East Freshman of the Year.
 She was also named USBWA National Freshman of the Year, and WBCA Freshman of the Year.
 She was named a second-team All-American by Sports Illustrated, The Athletic, the Associated Press, and USBWA.
 She became the first All-American in program history.

+Sophomore season

+During the 2022–23 season, in her sophomore year, she was one of the top forwards in women's basketball, and averaged a double-double with 25.7 points and 12.2 rebounds per game.
+She ranked fourth in the nation in points and sixth in the nation in rebounding.
+She also ranked third in the nation with 25 double-doubles in 33 games.
+With 848 points this season, Morrow set the program's single season scoring record, surpassing the previous record of 804 points set by Diana Vines' in the 1988–89 season.
+Following an outstanding season she was named a finalist for the Katrina McClain Award and named a third-team All-American by the Associated Press and USBWA.